Scottish Liberal Democrats: Structure

 In keeping with its basis as a federation of organisations, the Scottish party also consists of a number of local parties (which mostly follow the boundaries of the Scottish Council Areas), which are each distinct accounting units under the Political Parties, Elections and Referendums Act 2000.
 Local parties are predominantly responsible for the party's political campaigning and for selecting candidates for parliamentary and local authority elections.

 There are also eight regional parties (based on the boundaries of the eight Scottish Parliament electoral regions).

 Administration

 The party's headquarters are located in Edinburgh.
 The conference is the highest decision-making body of the party on both policy and strategic issues.
-The day-to-day organisation of the party is the responsibility of the party's Executive Committee, which is chaired by the Convener of the party and includes the Leader, the Depute Leader and the President of the party, as well as the party Treasurer and the three Vice-Conveners.
+The day-to-day organisation of the party is the responsibility of the party's Executive Committee, which is chaired by the Convener of the party and includes the Leader, the Deputy Leader and the President of the party, as well as the party Treasurer and the three Vice-Conveners.
 All party members vote every two years in internal elections to elect people to all the below positions, except Leader & Depute Leader.